"Those who survive"

 Kai turned his head.

 A girl stepped forward from the back of the room.
-She wore a black combat jacket, fingerless gloves, and a katana strapped to her back.
+She wore a black combat jacket, fingerless gloves, and a katana strapped to her side.
 Her long black hair was tied into a ponytail, and her gaze was steady.

 She was confident—and the way the others reacted, she wasn't just any awakened.